Table of Contents

 There are a lot of myths surrounding derelict properties and empty buildings in the UK and in this article we shall attempt to answer the burning question “Can I claim a derelict property?”.
 In this article we shall discuss laying a claim to derelict, empty and seemingly abandoned properties in the UK.
 The main points of this help article are:

-- Claiming a derelict or empty property in the UK
+- Claiming a derelict property or abandoned building

 - Claiming unregistered land in the UK